KohaILS/koha-manual-zh-cn/source/systempreferences.rst

 Learn more in the :ref:`OPAC editable regions <editable-opac-regions-label>` section.

-.. _opachighlightedwords-&-nothighlightedwords-label:
+.. _opachighlightedwords-and-nothighlightedwords-label:

-OpacHighlightedWords & NotHighlightedWords
+OpacHighlightedWords and NotHighlightedWords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 OpacHighlightedWords Default: Don't highlight